SrineelM/spring-jpa-poc/README.md

 | Centralized AOP | `AopConfig` + `AopTransactionalService` | Cross-cut transaction rule without per-method annotations |

 Demo endpoints under `TransactionDemoController` illustrate rollback semantics (checked vs unchecked), propagation (`REQUIRES_NEW`), and programmatic control.

+## JTA Transaction Management
+This project includes a refactored, production-quality implementation of distributed transactions using the Java Transaction API (JTA) with Atomikos.
+It demonstrates how to maintain data consistency across multiple independent data sources (two separate H2 in-memory databases, named `primary` and `secondary`).

+### Scenario
+The example simulates transferring a balance from a user in the `primary` database to a user in the `secondary` database.
+The entire operation is atomic; if any part of the transfer fails, all changes are rolled back in both databases, ensuring data integrity.

+### Implementation Details
+*   **Centralized Configuration:** All JTA-related beans are now consolidated in `DataSourceConfig.java`.
+This class uses nested static configuration classes (`PrimaryDbConfig` and `SecondaryDbConfig`) to logically group the beans for each data source, improving readability and maintainability.
+*   **Clear Naming Convention:** All components are named descriptively (`primaryDataSource`, `secondaryEntityManagerFactory`, `PrimaryAccountRepository`) to make their roles immediately obvious.
+*   **Transaction Manager:** `JtaConfig.java` configures the core Atomikos transaction manager and wraps it in Spring's `JtaTransactionManager`.
+This single, shared `transactionManager` bean orchestrates the distributed transactions.
+*   **XA Data Sources:** `DataSourceConfig.java` defines two XA-compliant data sources (`primaryDataSource` and `secondaryDataSource`) using `AtomikosDataSourceBean`.
+Their properties are configured in `application.yml` under the `spring.jta.atomikos.datasource.primary` and `spring.jta.atomikos.datasource.secondary` prefixes.
+*   **JPA Persistence Units:** Each data source is associated with its own `EntityManagerFactory`.
+The configuration clearly separates the persistence units, pointing each to its respective repository package (`com.example.demo.jta.primary` and `com.example.demo.jta.secondary`).
+*   **Repositories:** The repositories are now located in their own packages, `primary` and `secondary`, making the data access layer for each data source distinct and organized.
+*   **Service Layer:** `JtaService.java` contains the business logic.
+The `transfer()` method is annotated with `@Transactional`, which leverages the shared JTA transaction manager to guarantee atomicity across both databases.
+The code is commented to explain the transactional boundary and how a failure would trigger a full rollback.

+This refactored setup provides a clear, robust, and maintainable example of handling distributed transactions in a Spring Boot application.

 ## Domain Events & Asynchronous Execution
 * Event publishing on registration: `AuthController` → `UserRegisteredEvent`.